-- 1. The percentage of the original HOME loan that has been paid.
-The greater the percentage of the original HOME loan paid, the higher the priority. - 2.
-The number of successful HOME deals completed by the Project Team. - 3.
+- 1. Applicants who were not members of a Project Team or a Seller of a Property that received a Rural HOME Preservation Set Aside Selection in the previous round will have a priority over Applicants that were members of a Project Team or a Seller of a Property that received a Rural HOME Preservation Set Aside Selection in the previous round. - 2.
+The percentage of the original HOME loan that has been paid.
+The greater the percentage of the original HOME loan paid, the higher the priority. - 3.
+The number of successful HOME deals completed by the Project Team. - 4.
 The property has no other secured debt beside the DCA HOME loan.

-XXIII.
-ELIGIBILITY FOR HOME LOANS UNDER THE CHDO SET ASIDE
+XXIII.ELIGIBILITY FOR HOME LOANS UNDER THE CHDO SET ASIDE